HarryPaniccc/DnD/World of Helodaria/Ruina.md

 #TODO add lawbearers to tyrs document
 ## Other Factions
 ### The [[Imperial Arcanists]]
 The Imperial Arcanists were formed some 300 years after the founding of the [[Uldronos Council]].
-They
+As a faction they are interested in the growth of magical understanding, and their [[Arbiters]] are responsible for regulating and ordering Ruina.
+Their archmagi have seats on the [[Uldronos Council]].
 ### The [[Devil's Hand]]

 ---